bitcoin/bips/bip-PC.md

 ## Rationale

-If `OP_CAT` was available, it could be used to combine multiple stack elements, that get verified with `OP_CHECKSIGFROMSTACK` as a valid state update.
+If `OP_CAT` was available, it could be used to combine multiple stack elements that get verified with `OP_CHECKSIGFROMSTACK` as a valid state update.

 `OP_PAIRCOMMIT` solves this specific problem without introducing a wide range of potentially controversial new behaviors, such as novel 2-way peg mechanisms.

-`OP_RETURN` could also be used for ensuring the availability of the state recovery data as `OP_CHECKTEMPLATEVERIFY` naturally commits to all outputs.
+Alternatively `OP_RETURN` could be used to ensure the availability of the state recovery data, as `OP_CHECKTEMPLATEVERIFY` naturally commits to all outputs.
-However the cost of that would be over 4 times higher in weight units.
+However, its cost in weight units would be over 4 times higher than that of using `OP_PAIRCOMMIT`.

-One way to think about the 3 opcodes (`OP_CHECKSIGFROMSTACK`, `OP_INTERNALKEY`, `OP_PAIRCOMMIT`) is we decompose a `OP_CHECKSIGFROMSTACK` variant that can use 1 byte `OP_TRUE` public key (substitute for the *taproot internal key*) and can commit to a number of stack elements as message.
+One way to think about the 3 opcodes (`OP_CHECKSIGFROMSTACK`, `OP_INTERNALKEY`, `OP_PAIRCOMMIT`) is we decompose a `OP_CHECKSIGFROMSTACK` variant that can use a 1-byte `OP_TRUE` public key (substituting for the *taproot internal key*) and can commit to a number of stack elements as a message.

-### Behaviours LNhance tries to avoid introducing
+### Behaviors LNhance tries to avoid introducing

 The following behaviors are out of scope for LNhance and should not be enabled as a side effect without explicit consensus:

-* Fine grained introspection
+* Fine-grained introspection
-* State carrying covenants
+* State-carrying covenants
 * Bigint operations
 * New arithmetic capabilities using lookup tables